georgwittberger/salesforce-community-pwa/README.md

 But we want the scope of the service worker to be `/pwa/` so that it can handle all server requests for the whole community.
 This is why the JavaScript code for the service worker must be provided by a URL which has only one child path segment under the community root context.
 For this reason the static resource content is loaded via the dedicated Visualforce page `scpwa_CommunityServiceWorker`.
 This page can be addressed directly by the URL path `/pwa/scpwa_CommunityServiceWorker` which meets the requirements.

-Note that the service worker itself does not implement any typical PWA features like caching for offline capability.
+Note that the service worker supplied in this project does not implement any typical PWA features like caching for offline capability.
 This has to be extended as needed.
+See the [MDN documentation on using service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) for instructions.

 ### Web App Manifest

 Another important criterion for an installable progressive web app is the manifest.
-This is ja simple JSON file containing some meta information about the application (e.g. name, icons, colors, start URL).
+This is a JSON file containing some meta information about the application (e.g. name, icons, colors, start URL).
+See the [MDN documentation on web app manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) for more details.

-The manifest is stored as a template in the static resource `scpwa_CommunityManifest`.
+The manifest in this project is stored as a template in the static resource `scpwa_CommunityManifest`.
 This JSON file can contain two specific placeholders.

 - `{urlPrefix}` is resolved to the URL prefix of the community.
 This is required to compose valid icons URLs and a proper scope and start URL.
 - `{resourcesLastModified}` is resolved to the timestamp when the static resource `scpwa_CommunityResources` was last changed.
 This is required to generate up-to-date resource URLs for the icons.

 The manifest resource is loaded in the community page using a `<link>` tag in the head markup.
 Since we need to resolve the placeholders before the file can be served to the client the content is loaded via the dedicated Visualforce page `scpwa_CommunityManifest`.
 This page makes use of a custom Apex controller which loads the static resource body and then replaces the variables.
-The URL prefix is expected as the URL query parameter `urlPrefix` sent to the page.
+The URL prefix is expected to be passed as URL query parameter `urlPrefix` to the page.
 The last modified date of the static resource `scpwa_CommunityResources` is determined using a SOQL query.

 With this approach we can also keep the head markup of the community fixed even when the manifest has changed.
-There is no need to update the manifest manually when the icons are updated because the Apex controller determines the new timestamp for the resource URLs in the manifest.
+There is no need to update the manifest manually when the icons are updated because the Apex controller determines the new timestamp for the resource URLs.

 ## License